IV. RADIUS DETERMINATION FROM SPIN

 The fraction 1/X of the field energy of the c-tron that

-forms the external charge to the total field energy can
+forms the external charge to the total field energy

 be calculated.
 The electron is regarded as sphere capacitor